Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 5. Run `nvm use 6.9.5`

 ### Dependencies
-**NPM** (https://www.npmjs.com/get-npm) is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer.
+**NPM** is distributed with Node.js - which means that when you download Node.js https://nodejs.org/en/download/package-manager, you automatically get npm installed on your computer.

 ### Install Curl executable (If you don't have it already)
-**Curl** allows us to download The Arron Sheet (https://github.com/shdwjk/TheAaronSheet), instead of maintaining our own copy.
+**Curl** allows us to download The Arron Sheet https://github.com/shdwjk/TheAaronSheet, instead of maintaining our own copy.
-1. Go to https://curl.haxx.se/dlwiz/?type=bin and pick the correct version.
+1. Go to https://curl.se/download.html and pick the correct version for your os.
-2. Unzip and save to a directory on your computer
+2. Unzip and save to a directory on your computer ie on windows; c:\curl and copy curl.exe to c:\windows\system32\
-3. Add the Curl install directory to your windows environment [PATH](https://windowsreport.com/edit-windows-path-environment-variable/) variable.
+3. You may need to add the Curl install directory or curl.exe to your windows environment PATH variable https://www.computerhope.com/issues/ch000549.htm

 ### Build/Compile Commands
 Run `npm run build` - Builds the project's index.html Use Case: development/testing.
 Output to "dist" folder.

 Run `npm run prod` - Turns **debug off** automatically.
 Builds the project's index.html Use Case: roll20 production.
 Output to "prod" folder.

-Use css, translation.json, and sheet.json included in the "src" folder.
+### Viewing in Roll20
+**Option 1:** Use the bundled index.html from the ./dist or ./prod folder accordingly and the pathfinder.css, translation.json, and sheet.json as included in the ./src folder.
+These files can be copied as raw text directly into a Custom game's, "Game Settings" editor (HTML|CSS|TRANSLATION).
+Do not rely on the Preview tab.
+Always view the sheet in-game for an accurate load.

+**Option 2:** Sync a Sandbox game to your local files using Scott C's Chrome browser extension "Roll20 API and Sheet Autouploader" https://chromewebstore.google.com/detail/roll20-api-and-sheet-auto/hboggmcfmaakkifgifjbccnpfmnegick You may need to create a symbolic link https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/ for the ./src/pathfinder.css and/or the ./src/translation.json to the ./dist and ./prod folders so the extension can easily detect local changes.

 ------
 ## Specific instructions for setting up with Visual Studio Code